Relief Housing Stability Worker - Project Home

 Required Qualifications

-• ‪University Degree or 2-3 year College Diploma or working towards completing your degree
+- University Degree or 2-3 year College Diploma or working towards your degree/diploma

 In accordance with SLCS’ policy on Police Background Checks, this position requires that the individual provide, at their own cost, a clear Police Check which includes vulnerable sector screening as a condition of employment.